frederic-perez/AmE-dictionary/data/dictionary.md

 __hindsight__ _n_ :two: The opportunity to judge or understand past events using knowledge that you have gained since then.
 __hinge__ _v_
 __hinky__
-__hinterland__ _n_ :five: /ˈhɪntəland/ [:scroll: from German, from hinter ‘behind’ + ‘land’] The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
+__hinterland__ _n_ :six: /ˈhɪntəland/ [:scroll: from German, from hinter ‘behind’ + ‘land’] The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
 __hip flask__ _n_ :camera:
 __hip__ _adj_ :three::hammer: _Hip restaurants._ _Gotta find a new place where the kids are hip._
 __hipper__ _adj_ :two::hammer: _Hipper Nancy Drew._
+__hippie-dippie__ _adj_ Of, relating to, or reflecting the far-out styles and values of hippies.
 __hippocampus__ _n_ :pencil2:
 __hippocras__ _n_ (in the Middle Ages) A medicinal cordial of spiced wine.
 __hires__ _n_